ZhuangLab/storm-analysis/sa_utilities/README.txt

 (1) These programs require Google protocol buffers.
 I have also included the (generated) TSFProto_pb2.py file that describes the tsf format.
-However, is the tsf format gets changed in Micro-Manager this may fall out of sync.
+However, if the tsf format gets changed in Micro-Manager this may fall out of sync.